jamieroche1987/Camberley-Karting/README.md

   - Have a Navbar that is the same across all the pages
   - Have a Footer that is the same across all the pages
 - CRUD
-  - View upcoming race daybookings
+  - View upcoming race day bookings
   - Book a race day event
   - Delete a race day booking
   - Enhanced Admin CRUD capabilities